praveen77vandrasi-collab/pizza-sales-analysis/README.md

-🍕 Pizza Sales Analysis Dashboard
+Pizza Sales Analysis Dashboard

-End-to-End Data Analysis Project using SQL & Power BI
+End-to-End Data Analysis Project using SQL and Power BI

-📌 Project Overview

 This project analyzes pizza sales data to uncover key business insights such as revenue trends, best-selling pizzas, customer ordering patterns, and peak sales periods.
 The goal is to help a pizza restaurant improve decision-making related to sales strategy, inventory planning, and promotions.